Birla Science Museum: Space Museum

+The museum brings to light various contributions of ISRO to public awareness through images, illustrations and words.
+More than forty three people contributed to the narration and which were taken out after some several thousand pages of information and data collected over the span of almost two years by the curator Pranav Sharma.
+Satyajit Tuljapurkar was the architect of the place and digital artwork was done by Arjun Kota.
+Ankur Chhabra and Smyan Thota worked as curation assistants and outreach team leads.

 There are more than twenty exhibits including the models of PSLV, GSLV, GSLV-MkIII (which recently successfully carried Chandryaan 2 in the outer space).
 The legacy series of satellites such as Aryabhata, Bhaskara, Rohini, APPLE and SROSS are also exhibited.
-A model of International Space Station has been set up amidst Communication Satellites which resonates the essence of architectural design of the museum.
-Different sections have been designed on purpose, in a maze like structure, each having relevance of its own so that the impact on the viewers is distinctive and this helps in more indulgence with the information and trivia presented in that particular section.
-The maze contributes to the continual amazement that the visitor experiences.

-Excerpts from literature and poetry explaining difficult themes and are placed as riddles all over the museum, venerating the contributions of artists and writers such as Shakespeare and Rabindranath Tagore, who wrote about the moon and the stars and the space.
-This interdisciplinary method of imparting knowledge, while being relevant to the theme of the museum has been the fundamental idea since the beginning of this museum’s curation and idea.
+A model of International Space Station has been set up amidst Communication Satellites.

 Dinosaurium

 The Dinosaurium is the newest addition to the planetarium and science center and opened in 2000.
 Its exhibits include a 160-million-year-old mounted Kotasaurus yamanpalliensis, excavated in the Adilabad district in Telangana and presented to the Science Museum by the Geological Survey of India.
 The Dinosaurium has a collection of smaller fossils of dinosaur eggs, marine shells and fossilised tree trunks.